-Sitting Liberal member Russell Broadbent has been reappointed as member 0f McMillan for a fourth term but the news is not all good for the Coalition.
+Sitting Liberal member Russell Broadbent has been re-elected as the member of McMillian for a fourth term but the news is not all good for the Coalition.

 The Liberal party’s initial 11.8 per cent hold on the seat was cut in half, while ALP candidate Chris Buckingham was awarded a six per cent swing.